 It was discontinued in March of 2017 but had been the first to support six major versions of iOS; from iOS 7 through iOS 12.

-At the unveiling, Apple's Phil Schiller said that it was Apple's goal to help customers "find even more uses for iPad, to use it in places and ways they never imagined.
+At the first model's unveiling, Apple's Phil Schiller said it was the company's goal to help customers "find even more uses for iPad, to use it in places and ways they never imagined.

 "This is iPad mini," Schiller said.
 "What can you do with an iPad mini that can't already do with the amazing fourth-generation iPad?
 You can hold it in one hand.
 This isn't just a shrunken-down iPad —it's an entirely new design."